dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

       region of contact on the anti-bubble
     - this analogy could be extended to 3D

+### E=mc^2

+- is special relativity missing some aspect based on space?
+  - i.e. does E=mc^2 actually have a component of space that helps account for how mass affects space?
+  - the virtual particles above demonstrate a long-term process that causes the curviture of space to evaporate as mass radiates away from a black hole as energy
+  - i'm pretty sure the virtual particles, if real, are coupled to the structure/nature of space

 ### Arrangement of matter inside a singularity

 - what is the arrangement of matter "inside" the singularity